 The Boss gets several in Saints Row IV, including fighting for the human race, going out of their way to rescue crewmates and saying they'd take the bullet for a freind.
 Oh, and the DLC where they save Christmas.

 In Robopon, at the beginning of Robopon 2, Dr. Zeke finds Cody washed up on the beach and saves him, taking him to his house until he wakes up.
 Unlike his brother in the previous game and his father, he seems to be an Affably Evil kinda guy.

-Team Fortress 2: In the supplemental comics, the otherwise morally questionable mercenaries draw the line when children are involved, and always act kindly towards them.
+The comics also add another dimension to the otherwise morally questionable mercenaries: even they draw the line when children are involved, and always act kindly towards them.
 (Even if, in the case of BLU Spy, "acting kindly" means teaching a little kid how to use an icicle as a weapon so he doesn't get kidnapped.)

 Ada Wong gets a good one as part of her unknown story in Resident Evil 6 where, during her escape from Lanshiang by helicopter she takes the time to gun down some zombies that have survivors cornered on the rooftops.
 Her repeatedly helping Leon may count too, but that's less about simply being good and more about having the hots for him.

 Laharl gets a few of these in Disgaea, generally involving Flonne and/or Sicily.
 For example, after kicking Lanzarote's ass in Disgaea Dimension 2, he accepts her fealty and immediately tasks her to look after Sicily, a huge fan of Lanza's music.